jlyons210/botc/README.md

 - Bot builds a guild-wide persona of users being engaged to enhance responses.
 Personas are cached to limit API polling.
 - Examine and comprehend user image attachments and voice messages.
 Image descriptions and transcriptions are cached to limit API polling.
 - Responds to voice messages using voice - generated using text-to-speech from ElevenLabs.
+- Produce and edit images using the OpenAI `gpt-image-1` model.
 - System/developer prompts and individual messages have a metadata section that enables richer bot responses.

 [View Changelog](doc/CHANGELOG.md)